toasted-marshmallow-co/DarkWarehouse.PublicDocs/docs/04-Basic-Functionality/01-Moving-Pallets/Creating And Moving Pallets.md

 ### 5. Select Location Panel

-Here, you can pick a possible pallet location in the system.
-Once selected, click **select location** to confirm location.
+Here, you can pick a lane for the pallet location in the system.
+Once selected, click **select location** to confirm the lane.

 ![select location panel](../01-Moving-Pallets/assets/create-assets/selected-location-panel.png "select location panel").